How to Start Growing Microgreens: A Beginner's Guide

 For the rack size recommended above, we suggest these lights:

-Option 1: Barrina T5 LED Grow Lights - 2 foot
+Option 1: Barrina T5 LED Grow Lights (2-foot)

 These are the same lights we've used for seven years, just in the smaller 2-foot size perfect for this shelf.
 We've literally logged thousands of hours growing under these lights, and they just work.
 Consistent spectrum, long-lasting, and they produce dense, vibrant microgreens.
+Available on our Amazon storefront.

 Option 2: Barrina Full Spectrum LED Grow Lights